Biology Undergraduate Program

 Students may earn degrees in more than one major within biological sciences, or in a biological science and an area outside biology by meeting the requirements of both degree programs and taking at least 15 hours of courses unique to each major.

 The Undergraduate Biology Program encourages independent study and participation in faculty research programs.
 Consult an advisor or the UBP website to find a faculty sponsor for research or independent study.
 After receiving permission, the student may enroll in that faculty member’s section of BIOL 424 Independent Study for the number of hours specified by the faculty member.
 Depending upon the specific major, three to five independent study hours can be applied to elective requirements in the major.
 Independent study is required for graduation with departmental honors.
 By special arrangement with a faculty member, students may earn independent study credit by participating in research programs offered by other units (e.g., faculty members in the School of Medicine).

 Biology clubs allow students to interact with faculty and students while expanding their interest in biology.
-The biology majors advisory committee—part of the KU biology club—advises the UBP director on all undergraduate issues and provides a forum for concerns and suggestions.
+The biology majors advisory committee (BMAC) advises the Undergraduate Biology Program on all undergraduate issues and provides a forum for concerns and suggestions.

 Biology Courses by Topics

 For a list of biology courses by topics, see Courses.

 Ecology and Evolutionary Biology

 The Department of Ecology and Evolutionary Biology offers M.A. and Ph.D. degrees in ecology and evolutionary biology, botany, and entomology.

 The Department of Molecular Biosciences offers Ph.D. degrees in biochemistry and biophysics; microbiology; and molecular, cellular, and developmental biology.